rajatagrawal1094/SatelliteManifest/README.md

 You can use a Manifest to import your subscriptions into Red Hat Satellite.
 After the Manifest is imported, you can use it to manage RHEL systems and synchronize content.

+In a connected Satellite environment, the Manifest acts as a bridge between your Red Hat subscription account and Satellite.
+It defines what products you can synchronize, how many entitlements are available, and how your organization consumes subscriptions across various environments (Dev, Test, Prod).
+Without a Manifest, Satellite cannot mirror content or validate entitlements.

 > [!NOTE]
 > Users on a connected network create and manage their Subscription Manifests on the [Red Hat Hybrid Cloud Console](https://console.redhat.com), however, users on a disconnected network must use the [Red Hat Customer Portal](https://access.redhat.com).